Children's Hospital is part of the UPMC family.

 NDD graduate 2008

-Associate Professor, Children's Hospital of Pittsburgh of UPMC
+Associate Professor, UPMC Children's Hospital of Pittsburgh

 I am in my dream job.
 I am evaluating and following children with neurodevelopmental disabilities, teaching residents and promoting our new NDD specialty.
 My goal has been to combine my interest in neurology with my passion to take care of children and adults with disabilities.
 NDD has allowed me to realize this path of combining neurology, development and pediatrics while using a multidisciplinary approach.